Exploring and Lifting the Robustness of LLM-powered Automated Program Repair with Metamorphic Testing: Study Design

 \subsubsection{RQ1: Whether the perturbations are prevalent and practically significant?}

 In Section \ref{3}, we propose nine different MRs through a pilot analysis and design various perturbation rules for each MR. This RQ aims to explore whether these perturbations are prevalent and practically significant in real-world scenarios.
 To this end, we design a survey.
-Specifically, a questionnaire is distributed to 10 programmers with 3-5 years of practical coding experience.
-The questionnaire contains nine questions, each corresponding to a type of perturbation.
-Respondents are required to choose on a five-point Likert scale \cite{bertram2007likert} and answer how frequently they encounter these types of perturbations in practice based on their experience (1 = Never, 5 = Very Frequent).
+Specifically, we invite ten full-time Java developers (at least 3-5 years of coding experience for each) from the industry to serve as survey respondents.
+Given a questionnaire, they are required to choose on a five-point Likert scale \cite{bertram2007likert} and answer how frequently they encounter each of our proposed perturbations in practice based on their experience (1 = Never, 5 = Very Frequent).
 To ensure respondents can understand each perturbation, practical examples are provided next to each question.